johnnymugs/controllers-talk/talk.md

 # Business logic belongs in models
 You've heard this many times already

-# But I thought this talk was about testing?

-# Yes!

 # Tests should help us write better code

 # Declarative controller?
 Declarative tests!